Virtual human: Production of films and demos

 In 1988 "Tin Toy" was the first film made by computer to obtain an Oscar (as Best Animated Short Film).
 It is the story of a tin one-man band toy, attempting to escape from Billy, a silly infant.
 The same year, deGraf/Wahrman developed "Mike the Talking Head" for Silicon Graphics to demonstrate the real-time capabilities of their new 4D machines.
 Mike was driven by a specially built controller that allowed a single puppeteer to handle many parameters of the character's face, including mouth, eyes, expression, and head position.
 The Silicon Graphics hardware provided real-time interpolation between facial expressions and head geometry as controlled by the performer.
 Mike was performed live in that year's SIGGRAPH film and video show.

 In 1989, Kleiser-Walczak produced Dozo, a computer animation of a woman dancing in front of a microphone while singing a song for a music video.
 They captured the motion using an optically-based solution from Motion Analysis with multiple cameras to triangulate the images of small pieces of reflective tape placed on the body.
 The resulting output is the 3-D trajectory of each reflector in the space.

 In 1989, in the film "The Abyss", a particular sequence shows a watery pseudopod acquiring a human face.
 This represented an important step for future synthetic characters as it was then possible to transform one shape to another human face.
-In 1989, Lotta Desire, actress of "The Little Death" and "Virtually Yours" demonstrated advanced facial animation and first computer animated kiss.
+In 1989, Lotta Desire, actress of "The Little Death" and "Virtually Yours" demonstrated advanced facial animation and first computer-animated kiss.
 Then, "Terminator II" movie marked in 1991 a milestone in the animation of virtual humans mixed with real people and decors.

 In the nineties, several short movies were produced, the most well-known is “Geri's Game” from Pixar which received the Academy Award for Animated Short films.

-More recent Virtual Humans R&D
+More recent research

 Behavioral animation was introduced and developed by Craig Reynolds.
 He had simulated flocks of birds alongside schools of fish for the purpose of studying group intuition and movement.
 By integrating numerous virtual humans to inhabit virtual worlds, Musse and Thalmann then initiated the field of crowd simulation.